AIwithAyo/AIwithAyo/README.md

 ## About Me

 - 🧬 **Background**: My journey started with an Associates in Film and Bachelor's in Communications, before wrapping my academic career up with a Master's in Data Science from Regis University.
 As a career transitioner with a background in communications, I've been able to  bridge the gap between complex technical concepts and effective communication strategies.
+- Contributed to the EDNA drone project.

-My Data Science Master's Degree Capstone was on predicting[ NHL goals](https://github.com/Ayodeleohh/hockeyGoals). 🏒🥅🚨
+- My Master's Thesis was on predicting[ NHL goals](https://github.com/Ayodeleohh/hockeyGoals). 🏒🥅🚨

 - 🤖 **Data Science Enthusiast**: I'm a data science enthusiast with a strong focus on ethics and responsible AI.
 With a keen eye for data and a love for solving complex problems, I've been working as a Data Scientist for in the field of data science for 7 years.
 Lately, I've been working a lot with NLP, performing statistical audits of AI systems, and toying with Generative AI.